pupil-labs/pl-neon-matlab/README.md

 If you are asked to allow network connections, then choose "allow".

+# FAQ

+- Do I need to be concerned when I see the message, ```unable to create requested socket pair```?

+    If working on Windows, you might briefly see this message when initiating a connection with Neon via the ```Device``` command.
+This message can be safely ignored.
+As long as you can send messages to Neon and remotely control it, then you are good to go.

 # System compatibility & tests

 This integration has been tested on: